 All were displayed in the Concina de Humo Gallery, Federico’s moms smoke kitchen turned into a gallery.
 I LOVE Mexico and the culture.

 As I was building the robotic totem, I felt It needed feathers to reflect the turkeys and chickens in every yard to speak back to the altars in each home.
 Feathered angel wings attached to each car part, we’re going to speak to this devoted city.
 A poet resident Matthew Sibley with excellent Spanish asked the uncle and Aurelia Xique if they had waste chicken feathers.
 Soon Federico’s’ 73 years old grandmother arrived with a bag of freshly plucked chicken feathers.

-I felt badly that perhaps the chicken has been plucked for this artwork, though happy the chicken would not go to waste in this community where free range chickens are part of many family meals.
+I felt bad that perhaps the chicken has been plucked for this artwork, though happy the chicken would not go to waste in this community where free range chickens are part of many family meals.

-At dark the totem was turned on to the joy of the children and families.
+At dark, the totem was turned onto the joy of the children and families.

 It was organized by Federico with the support of the Sophia Quintara Arts Center in Toledo Ohio.
 Everyone just stops in the streets including Federico Cuatlacuatl grandfather (the man that the residency was named after) with extended conversations, without the pressure and speed of modern society.